Frequently Asked Questions

 Who can help me complete an application form?

-A service provider or specified health professional must also sign your form as outlined in the application form.
+A specified health professional must also sign your form as outlined in the application form.

 I can attend most places by myself but some venues are difficult because of their accessibility.
 Should I apply for a card to use at a specific venue only?